ytbkoworld/element451-docs/import-export/FORMULAS.md

 ## RND

-RND: RND() function generates a random number (double value) between 0 and 1.
+The random function `RND` generates a random number (double value) between 0 and 1.

 Usage example: